mason-blumling/Notchly/README.md

 ![Icon-256](https://github.com/user-attachments/assets/a8821599-f304-4a76-bbdd-77d38af7a571)
 ![Icon-256](https://github.com/user-attachments/assets/a8821599-f304-4a76-bbdd-77d38af7a571)

-Notchly is a macOS app that transforms the underutilized notch area on MacBook displays into a dynamic productivity hub.
-Inspired by the iPhone's Dynamic Island, Notchly combines elegance with powerful functionality to enhance your user experience through seamless tool integration and smooth animations.
+**Notchly** transforms the underutilized notch area on MacBooks into a buttery-smooth productivity hub.
+Inspired by iPhone’s Dynamic Island.
+Built with SwiftUI.
+Backed by modular, real-time logic.

 </div>

 ---

 ## Vision

-Notchly aims to create a lightweight, user-friendly app that unlocks the full potential of your MacBook's notch by turning it into a dynamic space for productivity and interaction.
+Notchly turns the notch into a dynamic space for productivity — blending calendar, media, and live activity intelligence into a beautiful, hover-triggered interface.

 ---

 ## V2.0.0 Highlights

+### ✨ All-New Onboarding

+- Modular intro flow driven by SwiftUI enums (`IntroStage`, `LogoAnimationState`)
+- Animated path-drawing logo, rainbow transitions, and text reveal using native SwiftUI effects
+- Permission request logic that’s non-blocking, sandbox-friendly, and fully lifecycle-aware

+> _See [`fd8b321`](https://github.com/mason-blumling/Notchly/commit/fd8b3210ebcba2aa98da80d6962da98120811a99) for this milestone._

 ### 🚀 New Features

 - **Media Player Live Activities**
-  Displays compact now-playing info in the notch when media is playing but not expanded.
+  Compact "now playing" controls auto-appear in the notch when music plays.

 - **Calendar Live Activities**
-  Heads-up alerts appear in the notch 15m, 5m, and 1m before your next event — including countdown mode.
+  Pulsing notch alerts appear 15, 5, and 1 minute before upcoming events — with countdowns.

 - **Centralized App Environment**
-  SwiftUI environment injection makes state and data flow more robust and scalable.
+  SwiftUI `.environmentObject` injection now powers shared state across the app.

-- **Modular Architecture**
+- **NotchlyIntro**
-  Media and calendar systems are now fully modularized for easier maintenance and cleaner transitions.
+  A delightful animated experience that introduces users to the notch with custom transitions, spring physics, and state-bound SwiftUI sequences.

 ### 💡 UX & Animation Improvements

 - **Perfectly Timed Transitions**
-  Matched geometry, spring physics, and new animation helpers ensure buttery smooth expansion/contraction.
+  Matched geometry, spring physics, and new animation helpers ensure a polished, native feel.

 - **Live Syncing**
-  Notch state reflects real-time changes from Calendar and Media without needing to hover.

-- **Adaptive Layouts**
-  Views now respect notch constraints and prevent visual bounce, overflow, or ghosting.

-### 🧼 Codebase Cleanup

-- **Memory & Performance Improvements**
-  All timers, observers, and polling systems now respect lifecycle.
-Memory leaks resolved.

-- **Calendar + Media Overhaul**
-  The entire stack was cleaned up to reduce redundant logic and better handle edge cases.

-- **Refined Logging + State Observers**
-  Less spammy logging.
-Improved real-time debug output for playback, event triggers, and lifecycle changes.
+  Calendar and media changes update the notch in real time — no hover needed.

+- **Intro-Driven Notch Expansion**
+  The app's first-launch experience now visually expands the notch as part of the welcome animation.

 ---